Voron 2.4 3D Printer Review

 Co-Founder & CTO

 The Voron 2 printer was designed to be a large, no-compromise, high-performance CoreXY 3D printer.
-Combining many of the most advanced 3D printers features in an attractive, enclosed design, the Voron 2 aims to be one of the top-tier 3D printers on the market.
+Merging a plethora of cutting-edge features from various advanced 3D printers, the Voron 2 presents an appealing and enclosed design with the ambition to establish itself as one of the top-tier options among 3D printers available today.

-As a community-designed 3D printer, the Voron 2 has received several iterations to improve its usability and ease of assembly since its debut in 2018.
-The latest version is the Voron 2.4, whose plastic components were designed to reduce plastic usage and improve ease of assembly.
-In late 2020, several AliExpress vendors produced assembly kits for the Voron 2, making it easier for hobbyists to build their own Voron 2.
-The Voron design team has made it known that they are in no way affiliated with these vendors and that users should buy at their own risk when purchasing one of these kits that have not been vetted.
+Since its inception in 2018, the Voron 2 has undergone various iterations to enhance its user-friendliness and assembly process, driven by the collaborative efforts of its community.
+The latest version is the Voron 2.4 CoreXY 3D Printer Kit, whose plastic components were designed to reduce plastic usage and improve ease of assembly.
+In late 2020, several AliExpress vendors produced assembly kits for the Voron 2, making it easier for hobbyists to build their own printers.
+However, the Voron design team has made it known that they are in no way affiliated with these vendors and that users should buy these kits at their own risk as their quality has not been vetted.

-In our quest to build our own Voron we took the risk and bought a kit from AliExpress for this in-depth Voron 2.4 3D printer review.
-We will take a deep dive into its strengths and weaknesses to determine whether its claims of being a top-tier all-purpose 3D printer is true.
+In our quest to build our own Voron, we took the risk and bought a kit from AliExpress for this in-depth Voron 2.4 3D printer review.
+We will be taking a deep dive into its strengths and weaknesses to determine whether its claims of being a top-tier all-purpose 3D printer are true.

-The Voron 2 competes against several high-performance CoreXY printers, including the BLV Cube, Railcore IIZL, Raise3D Pro 2 and Ratrig 3.
-Priced between $1,500-$2,000 depending on where the user sources their components, the Voron 2.4 is on the upper end of high-performance 3D printers aimed at enthusiasts and professionals.
+In the realm of high-performance CoreXY printers, the Voron 2 is a contender in competition with models like the BLV Cube, Railcore IIZL, Raise3D Pro 2, and Ratrig 3.
+Positioned within the price range of $1,500 to $2,000, depending on where the user sources their components, the Voron 2.4 stands at the higher end of the spectrum for premium 3D printers that cater to both enthusiasts and professionals.

-If you can make it past the assembly and your main priority is print quality, the Voron 2.4 has the best quality printing we’ve seen, hands down.
-We tested the Voron 2.4 with a Mandalorian figure and calibration cube.
-The details of both were impeccable, and we saw minimal ghosting due to the anti-ringing feature built into its Klipper firmware.
+If you can make it past the assembly and your main priority is print quality, know that the Voron 2.4 has the best quality printing we’ve seen, hands down.
+In our tests featuring a Mandalorian figure and calibration cube, the Voron 2.4 showcased remarkable printing quality.
+Both objects displayed impeccable detailing, and the presence of anti-ringing technology in its Klipper firmware contributed to minimal ghosting.

 Another factor to take into consideration is noise levels.
-While you obviously need to ensure you have proper ventilation for your 3D printer, you still want to ensure that the printer isn’t too loud to upset roommates or neighbours.
-The Voron 2.4 is a relatively quiet machine due to the TMC 2209 silent stepper drivers.
-When not in use, it makes absolutely no noise.
-However, when in use, it outputs around 50db of noise.
-However, if you close the panels and doors and sacrifice ventilation, it drops down to 44db.
+While you obviously need to ensure you have proper ventilation for your 3D printer, you also want to maintain a noise level that doesn’t disturb roommates or neighbors.
+The Voron 2.4 is a relatively quiet machine thanks to its TMC 2209 silent stepper drivers.
+When idle, it’s practically silent.
+However, when in use, it produces around 50 dB of noise.
+If you choose to enclose the printer by closing panels and doors, the noise drops to 44 dB, though this might affect ventilation.

-Once you have all the basics down, you want to evaluate what unique things the 3D printer brings to the table.
-The Voron 2.4 has quad gantry leveling which is different from other 3D printers that use automatic bed leveling via software to compensate for unevenly heated beds.
-Additionally, the Voron 2.4 has a custom 3:1 direct drive extruder which allows for 3 times the pushing force feeding filament into the hotend which makes this printer faster and more reliable.
+Once you have all the basics down, you want to evaluate all the unique things the 3D printer brings to the table.
+For example, the Voron 2.4 has quad gantry leveling, a departure from the usual automatic bed leveling seen in other printers.
+This unique approach compensates for unevenly heated beds.
+Additionally, the Voron 2.4 has a custom 3:1 direct drive extruder, which provides three times the feeding filament force into the hotend.
+This enhancement not only speeds up printing but also enhances its overall reliability.

 The Voron 2.4 belongs to the high-performance CoreXY family of 3D printers specializing in high-speed and high-quality FDM prints.
-These types of printers are known for their reliability, large community support and relatively high costs.
+These types of printers are known for their reliability, large community support, and relatively high costs.
+We put the Voron 2.4 through a gauntlet of test prints, checked out its support groups, stress-tested the printer, and much more.

 Assembling the Printer

-The Voron 2.4 uses a large number of 3D printed parts using ABS.
-As it is difficult to print filament, many Voron builders may struggle to print these ABS parts, and the Voron design team has initiated a Print It Forward (PIF) program.
+The Voron 2.4 uses a large number of 3D-printed parts using ABS.
+As it is difficult to print filament, many Voron builders may struggle to print these ABS parts.
+To address this, the Voron design team launched the Print It Forward (PIF) program.
 The PIF program is a nonprofit initiative by current Voron users to print the ABS parts required for the Voron series of printers and may be reached via their Discord channel.
-We made use of the PIF program for our Voron 2.4 build and found the community extremely welcoming and willing to help new Voron users.
+We made use of the PIF program for our Voron 2.4 build and found the community extremely welcoming and supportive to new Voron users.

 Leveling the Bed